Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 KOSA Acupuncture in Tulsa OK debunks “HYPERTENSION MYTHS”.

-Hypertension is not a disease but a part of self-healing mechanism.
-Thus, you may not want to lower your blood pressure artificially because it might confuse your body and more importantly, your body may become vulnerable to other diseases.
+Hypertension is not a disease but a part of the self-healing mechanism.
+Thus, you may not want to lower your blood pressure artificially because it might confuse your body, and more importantly, your body may become vulnerable to other diseases.

 Contents: